Introduction to MySQL add user

 Output:

-Let us check all the granted privileges for this user using the following query statement.
+Let us check this user’s granted privileges using the following query statement.

 Code: